pankajyadav-dev/airesumebuilder/README.md

    - Frontend: http://localhost:5173 or http://127.0.0.1:5173
    - Backend API: http://localhost:3000

-## Troubleshooting

-### CORS Issues
-If you encounter CORS errors:
-- Make sure both frontend and backend servers are running
-- Check that the frontend URL is correctly set in the CORS middleware
-- Ensure cookies are being properly set with the correct domain

-### Connection Issues
-If you see "Connection Refused" errors:
-- Verify that the backend server is running on port 3000
-- Check that the frontend is correctly configured to connect to the backend
 - Make sure there are no firewall or network issues blocking the connection

 ## Usage